A Word Misheard is a Thing Remade

 On Wednesday, November 20, 2025, Maya Ben David came to Canal Projects to give two PowerPoint performances on all her deepest, most degenerate secrets.
 Maya started off with the informative lecture on Scrump Runts, educating the audience about these sexy beasts.
 Following Scump Runts, Maya blessed the audience with a very special performance of Super Saiyan Feminism.

 Just like a cabinet of curiosities, some facts were as real as ancient fossils, and some truths were desecrated, pulled out of context, and twisted for her amusement.
-Cookies were be served, and absurd pregnancy, sexy fairies was be heavily discussed.
+Cookies were served, and absurd pregnancy, sexy fairies was be heavily discussed.
 Eventually, Maya gathered enough energy from the room to go Super Saiyan.

 Upcoming